whage/thesis/thesis.md

 # Suggestions for further research

-The following topics are closely related to the theme of this work and could be an interesting continuation.
+The following topics are closely related to the theme of this work and could be interesting continuations.

 ## Dependent types
 Dependent types are based on the idea of using scalars or values to more precisely describe the type